-HEADACHES & MIGRAINES TREATMENTSee how Spring Creek Medical can help relieve your headaches
+HEADACHE & MIGRAINE TREATMENTSee how Spring Creek Medical Center in Providence, Utah can help relieve your headaches

 Migraines are different from other headaches because they can cause symptoms that include nausea or vomiting, sensitivity to light or sound, and they often get worse with slight physical exertion.

-The most common type of headache is caused by tight muscles in your shoulders, neck, scalp, and/or jaw and classified as a tension headache.
+The most common type of headache is a tension headache and is caused by tight muscles in your shoulders, neck, scalp, and/or jaw.
 They may be related to stress, depression, anxiety, a head injury, or holding your head and neck in an abnormal position.
 Tension headaches often start at the back of your head and spread forward on both sides.
 The pain can feel dull or squeezing.
-Your shoulders, neck, or jaw may also feel tight or sore.
+Your shoulders, neck, or jaw can also feel tight or sore.

 Rebound headaches are headaches that keep coming back and often occur from overuse of painkillers.
 Patients who take pain medication more than 3 days a week on a regular basis can develop this type of headache.

-At Spring Creek Medical Center, our team of medical providers helps patients successfully recover from chronic headache conditions.
+At Spring Creek Medical Center, our team of medical providers help patients successfully recover from chronic headache conditions.
 Get in touch with us today to learn more information on how we can help.

-Download our free brochure to learn more about how Spring Creek Medical can treat your headaches or migraines.
+Download our free brochure to learn more about how Spring Creek Medical Center’s headache and migraine treatment in Logan, UT.